df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/01_folip.md

 6. Wait until it completes.
 It will generate FOLIP - After Generation.esp.
 This will take a few minutes.
 7. Once the patch successful message is shown, exit xEdit, saving the plugin.
 8. Ensure you activate the FOLIP - After Generation.esp plugin.

+### Synthesis

+We will run Synthesis again for final setup.
+Run Synthesis from the MO executable drop-down list.
+Un-tick FOLIP.
+Click the Git Repository button, third from top left.
+Find HasDistantLOD in the list, and click the [+] button that says Add patcher.
+Repeat the last two steps, adding POVMessages and WorkbenchOrganizer patchers.
+Wait until it says Ready, then click the triangular [Run] button at bottom left.
+Once the patcher says it has Completed, close Synthesis.
+The patch has been completed and saved to the Step Fallout4 - Synthesis Output mod.

 ## Runtime